-1. If $r = r_0 = 0$ , that is, during rectification both circuits are short circuited.
-Such short-circuit rectification is feasible only in limited-current circuits, as on arc lighting machines, or circuits of high self-inductance, or in cases where the voltage of the recti-
+1. If $r = r_0 = 0$, that is, during rectification both circuits are short circuited.
+Such short-circuit rectification is feasible only in limited-current circuits, as on arc lighting machines, or in cases where the voltage of the rectified circuit is only a small part of the total voltage, and thus the current not controlled thereby, as when rectifying for the supply of series fields of alternators.

-\ If the circuit is reversed at the moment when the alternating current passes zero, due to self-inductance of the rectified circuit its current differs from zero, and an arg still appears at the rectifierfied circuit is only a small part of the total voltage, and thus the current not controlled thereby, as when rectifying for the supply of series fields of alternators.
+If the circuit is reversed at the moment when the alternating current passes zero, due to self-inductance of the rectified circuit its current differs from zero, and an arc still appears at the rectifier.

-2. $r=r_0=\infty$ , or open circuit rectification.
+2. $r = r_0 = \infty$, or open circuit rectification.
 This is feasible only if the rectified circuit contains practically no self-inductance, but a constant counter e.m.f., e, (charging storage batteries), so that in the moment when the alternating impressed e.m.f. falls to e, and the current disappears, the circuit is opened, and closed again in opposite direction when after reversal the alternating impressed e.m.f. has reached the value, e.